Coder-Yu/Coder-Yu/README.md

 <hr>

 ### What's New 📢
+- [31/03/2022] Two papers on contrastive learning and on-device recommendation are accepted by SIGIR'22.
 - [28/03/2022] We have released a survey on self-supervised recommendation.
 - [20/12/2021] One tutorial proposal on self-supervised recommendation is accepted by WWW'22.
 - [01/09/2021] One co-authored paper on federated learning and recommendation is accepted by the VLDB Journal.